 Nothing additional is required!
 Your academic performance will bring you to the attention of the selection committee.
 Scholastic achievement is balanced with a holistic review of the potential candidates; the committee looks beyond grades and test scores.
 Leadership, humanism, scholarly endeavors outside the classroom and professionalism contribute in the evaluation of the candidates.

 The annual selection of medical students, housestaff and faculty inductees to the GW Chapter of the Alpha Omega Alpha Honor Medical Society (AΩA) will balance academic merits and personal attributes that contribute to a commitment to diversity and excellence in fields of scholarship, professionalism, leadership and altruism.
-The AΩA advocates for diversity in all of its forms – identity, cultural, geographic, experiential, race, ethnicity, gender, age, economic and social status, physical abilities, aptitude, and religious beliefs, political beliefs, and other ideologies.
+The AΩA is committed to improving diversity, equity, and inclusion based on evidence that inclusion of talented individuals from different backgrounds benefits patient care, population health, education, research, and scientific discovery.

 Selection shall support the society’s aims and promote scholarship and research in medical schools, encourage a high standard of character and professionalism, and recognize achievement and service in the medical sciences, patient care, and related fields.
 AΩA is dedicated to the belief that in the profession of medicine we will improve care for all by:

-No candidate shall be denied election because of age, race, color, ethnicity, national origin, sex, pregnancy status, gender, identity or expression, sexual orientation, language, physical or mental disability, marital, civil union or domestic partnership status, veteran status, socioeconomic status, religious or political beliefs, or any other characteristic protected by the Equal Opportunity and Affirmative Action laws of a state, province, territory, or nation.
-Criteria is applied equitably, across the entire pool of potential candidates.
+No candidate shall be denied election to AΩA because of age, race, color, ethnicity, national origin, sex, pregnancy status, gender, identity or expression, sexual orientation, language, physical or mental disability, marital, civil union or domestic partnership status, veteran status, socioeconomic status, religious or political beliefs, or any other characteristic protected by the laws of a state, province, territory, or nation.

 3. What might affect my selection?